Last Revised: 25 September 2020

-(b) protect Roller’s information technology systems, including implementing reasonable procedures to guard against Malicious Code, unauthorized interception, access, use or loss.

-4.7 Approved Payment Processors.
-Subject to section 4.7, Customer will maintain, throughout the term, a contractual relationship with a Supported Payment Processor or such other payment processor as is approved by Roller in writing (each an “Approved Payment Processor”).
-Without limiting the foregoing, in connection with this Agreement:

-(a) Customer remains fully responsible for ensuring that the Approved Payment Processor and its service satisfies the applicable Credit Card Network Rules; and
+b) protect Roller’s information technology systems, including implementing reasonable procedures to guard against > Malicious Code, unauthorized interception, access, use or loss. > > 4.8 Approved Payment Processors.
+Subject to section 4.7, Customer will maintain, throughout the term, a contractual > relationship with a Supported Payment Processor or such other payment processor as is approved by Roller in writing > (each an “Approved Payment Processor”).
+Without limiting the foregoing, in connection with this Agreement: > > (a) Customer remains fully responsible for ensuring that the Approved Payment Processor and its service satisfies the > applicable Credit Card Network Rules; and